SheptheSheep1/dotfiles/README.md

 - Kernel panic/crashing randomly (not present in lts kernel as far as I can tell)
     - To try: use linux-lts Problem: worse performance, especially graphics on the current lts version, best performance on linux-zen
 - intermittent wifi issues (wifi chip: Intel AX201 linux-driver: iwlwifi)
-    - To try: iwlwifi-nest drivers for kernel form AUR
+    - To try: iwlwifi-next drivers for kernel from AUR
 ## Power Management